ostin-r/pylox/README.md

 ```
 python3 main.py lox_file.lox
 ```
 I've included a file called `test.lox` with a myriad of different scenarios to make sure everything is working.
+There is not a simple `lox` command available on the command line, as this project is meant to be mainly educational and does not need any more additions for usability.

 ## Notes on The Interpreter's Design
 The interpreter is built in Python, using only Python's standard library.
 It uses the "recursive descent" pattern for parsing the tokens into a usable AST for both the resolver and the interpreter; a pattern that is useful when developing an interpreter as a one-man-show since it does not require using any fancy libraries.